thegameofcode/iris/docs/es/README.md

 A 'AM' or 'PM'
 b Month, textual, 3 letters, lowercase. 'jan' d Day of the month, 2 digits with leading zeros.
-'01' to '31' DDay of the week, textual, 3 letters.
+'01' to '31' D Day of the week, textual, 3 letters.
 'Fri'
 F Month, textual, long.
 'January' h Hour, 12-hour format.
 '01' to '12'
 H Hour, 24-hour format.
 '00' to '23'